Peachy Greek Panzanella

 4 tablespoons extra-virgin olive oil

 Toss the peaches in a drizzle of extra virgin olive oil.
 Layer the peaches on a lined baking sheet and broil till charred, about 4-5 minutes.
-Or fry them till charred, about 3 minutes on the pan.
+Or fry them till charred, for about 3 minutes in the pan.
 You want this to be quick so the peaches are still crisp and yet charred.
 Set aside.

 Assemble the salad right before serving.
 Toss the grilled peaches, tomatoes, and basil and drain from the vinegar shallots together.
 Layer them into a bowl and toss them with the toasted bread.
 Drizzle some of the dressing on top and serve immediately.